 For steaks, chops and chicken breasts/pieces; 3 minutes is about perfect.

-2) In a small bowl, mash or crush garlic into a course paste, using a fork of the back of a spoon.
+- In a small bowl, mash or crush garlic into a coarse paste, using a fork of the back of a spoon.
 Mix with olive oil and pepper to combine.
 Dry pork roast well with paper towel then, using your hands, spread the black garlic paste all over the outside of the roast.
 Place on prepared roasting tray, rack arching down.
 Place in hot oven and set the timer for 20 minutes.
-This will oven sear the outside of your roast, coking the outside quickly and effectively without the mess or stove top splatters.
+This will oven sear the outside of your roast, cooking the outside quickly and effectively without the mess or stove top splatters.